-- If you deep fry the balls in batches like I do, do not cook the second batch straightaway!
-You need to wait for the oil to cool down to 125°C / 250°F. This is often a neglected point that causes problem.
+- If you deep fry the balls in batches as I do, do not cook the second batch straightaway!
+You need to wait for the oil to cool down to 125°C / 250°F. This is often a neglected point that causes problems.

 Add a sweet filling